History of Korea

-After enjoying a period of peace for nearly two centuries, the Joseon dynasty faced foreign invasions and internal factional strife from 1592 to 1637.
-Most notable of these invasions is the Japanese invasions of Korea, which marked the end of the Joseon dynasty's early period.
-The combined force of Ming dynasty of China and the Joseon dynasty repelled these Japanese invasions, but at a cost to the countries.
-Henceforth, Joseon gradually became more and more isolationist and stagnant.
-By the mid 19th century, with the country unwilling to modernize, and under encroachment of European powers, Joseon Korea was forced to sign unequal treaties with foreign powers.
-After the assassination of Empress Myeongseong in 1895, the Donghak Peasant Revolution, and the Gabo Reforms of 1894 to 1896, the Korean Empire (1897–1910) came into existence, heralding a brief but rapid period of social reform and modernization.
-However, in 1905, the Korean Empire signed a protectorate treaty and in 1910, Japan annexed the Korean Empire.
-Korea then became a Japanese colony from 1910 to 1945.
+After enjoying a period of peace for nearly two centuries, the Joseon dynasty faced foreign invasions from 1592 to 1637.
+Most notable of these were the Japanese invasions of Korea.
+The combined force of the Ming dynasty of China and the Joseon dynasty (whose naval fleet was successfully led by Admiral Yi Sun-sin) repelled these Japanese invasions, but at a cost to both countries.
+Henceforth, Joseon gradually became more and more isolationist and stagnant with frequent internal strifes.

-Korean resistance manifested in the widespread March 1st Movement of 1919.
-Thereafter the resistance movements, coordinated by the Provisional Government of the Republic of Korea in exile, became largely active in neighboring Manchuria, China proper, and Siberia, influenced by Korea's peaceful demonstrations.
-Figures from these exile organizations would become important in post-WWII Korea.
+By the mid 19th century, with the country unwilling to modernize, and under encroachment by European powers, Joseon Korea was forced to sign unequal treaties with foreign powers.
+After the assassination of Empress Myeongseong by Japanese mercenaries in 1895, the Donghak Peasant Revolution, and the Gabo Reforms of 1894 to 1896, the Korean Empire (1897–1910) came into existence, heralding a brief but rapid period of social reform and modernization.
+However, in 1905, the Korean Empire was forced to sign a protectorate treaty and in 1910, Japan effectively annexed the Korean Empire; the treaties involved were later confirmed to be null and void.
+Korea then became a de facto Japanese colony from 1910 to 1945.
+Korean resistance manifested in the widespread March First Movement of 1919.
+Thereafter the resistance movements, coordinated by the Provisional Government of the Republic of Korea in exile, became largely active in neighboring Manchuria, China proper, and Siberia.

 After the end of World War II in 1945, the Allies divided the country into a northern area (protected by the Soviets) and a southern area (protected primarily by the United States).
-In 1948, when the powers failed to agree on the formation of a single government, this partition became the modern states of North and South Korea.
+In 1948, when the great powers failed to agree on the formation of a single government, this partition became the modern states of North and South Korea.
 The peninsula was divided at the 38th Parallel: the "Republic of Korea" was created in the south, with the backing of the US and Western Europe, and the "Democratic People's Republic of Korea" in the north, with the backing of the Soviets and the communist People's Republic of China.
-The new premier of North Korea, Kim Il-sung, launched the Korean War in 1950 in an attempt to reunify the country under Communist rule.
-After immense material and human destruction, the conflict ended with a cease-fire in 1953.
+The new premier of North Korea, Kim Il Sung, launched the Korean War in 1950 in an attempt to reunify the country under Communist rule.
+After immense material and human destruction, the conflict ended with a ceasefire in 1953.
 In 1991, both states were accepted into the United Nations.
-In 2018, the two nations agreed to work toward a final settlement to formally end the Korean War.
+In 2018, the two nations agreed to work toward a final settlement to formally end the Korean conflict and promote the common prosperity and reunification of Korea.